mk2510/datasets/README.md

        Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD-2004), Aug 22-25, 2004, Seattle, Washington, USA,

+## positive and negative
+the positive and negative files are from https://provalisresearch.com/products/content-analysis-software/wordstat-dictionary/sentiment-dictionaries/, which is 10 year younger